risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-cassandra.md

 - Ensure your Cassandra or ScyllaDB cluster is accessible from RisingWave.

-- If you are running RisingWave locally from binaries, make sure that you have [JDK 11](https://openjdk.org/projects/jdk/11/) or later versions is installed in your environment.
+- If you are running RisingWave locally from binaries and intend to use the native CDC source connectors or the JDBC sink connector, make sure that you have [JDK 11](https://openjdk.org/projects/jdk/11/) or later versions is installed in your environment.

 ## Syntax